jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

         if not start_is_pushed == True:
             return 'OFF'

-  the test are still green
+  the test are still green.

 * I remove ``== True``